Affinio/slate/source/index.md

 api_key | n/a | Your API Key
 term | n/a | The term you're looking for
-metric | 'hashtag' | The type of metric you're looking up
+metric | 'hashtag' | The type of metric you're looking up ids | NULL | Tribe ids separated by comma.
+Note: If no tribe ids are passed in, all user owned campaigns will be searched.

 <aside class="notice">
 Possible metrics include "hashtag", "mention", "keyword", "bio_keyword", "location", "url", and "domain".